Michaela Quinn: Racism, anti-semitism and other bigotry

-After regular series characters, blacksmith Robert E. (portrayed by Henry G. Sanders) and his restaurateur wife, Grace, (Jonelle Allen) a freed-slave couple, buy a home in downtown Colorado Springs, they are immediately challenged by the banker, Jedediah Bancroft (portrayed by George Furth, Season 2, Episode 19, "The First Circle").
+After regular series characters, blacksmith Robert E. (portrayed by Henry G. Sanders) and his restaurateur wife, Grace, (Jonelle Allen) a freed-slave couple, buy a home in downtown Colorado Springs, they are immediately challenged by the banker, Jebediah Bancroft (portrayed by George Furth, Season 2, Episode 19, "The First Circle").
 Bancroft responds to the sale of a prominent home in the town to a black couple by forming a local Ku Klux Klan chapter, for which it is revealed that Bancroft is a grand wizard.
 The townsfolk are tricked into joining, since they were only told they were joining a men's club.
 However, it soon becomes clear what Bancroft's true intentions are, and Quinn intervenes as some members of the town are about to hang Robert E. Chastising them for their racism while wearing their "ridiculous costumes", she pulls the hood off of Bancroft, exposing him undeniably as their leader.
 Shamed as a violent racist and trouble maker, Bancroft is never seen in Colorado Springs again.

 Michaela Quinn and her family also warmly befriend the local Cheyenne people, including Chief Black Kettle (played by Nick Ramus), and his right-hand man, Cloud Dancing (Larry Sellers).
 Dr. Quinn and her adopted family, followed shortly after by Sully, travel to Washington D.C.
 (Season 3, Episodes 7 and 8, "The Washington Affair", Part 1 and 2) to lobby the government on behalf of the Cheyenne.
 They meet with Congressional leaders, testify before hearings and even meet with President Ulysses S. Grant (Dennis Lipscomb).
 They are given mostly platitudes and empty promises, although Grant seems the most accommodating.
 After a fictional portrayal of the real-life Battle of Washita River (Season 3, Episodes 24 and 25, "Washita"), in which Black Kettle and most of his clan are killed, Quinn has an emotional break down.
 Cloud Dancing is not at Washita, and therefore survives, although his wife is killed.
 Cloud Dancing remains a close friend of the Sully/Quinn family throughout the series.

 Dr. Quinn also fights for the rights of Chinese immigrants, a Jewish salesman who visits the town, and other racial and religious minorities.